 The issue is fixed in the sequel so they are no longer Game Breakers.
 The flavor text of the new dwarven towers even lampshades this, saying about how in old times, dwarven ballista were considered the most cost-effective means of defending a kingdom.

 In general, balancing of the mutually exclusive factions is really skewed, with one being a Game Breaker and the others being average.
 Oddly, it usually isn't due to the immediate benefits (such as the heroes), but due to the perks that come with the faction: For example, while dwarves are pretty good in general, but on their own, mostly balanced with the other races...except for the fact that they're the only way to get ballista towers, mentioned above.
-Same thing with Dauros/Agrela vs. Fervus/Krypta; nine times out of ten, you'll be picking the former, for no other reason than because paladins are vastly superior to warriors of discord, as mentioned above.
+Same thing with Dauros/Agrela vs. Fervus/Krypta; nine times out of ten, you'll be picking the former, for no other reason than because paladins are vastly superior to warriors of discord, as mentioned above, and the heal/resurrection spells are cheaper.

 In the original, strangleweeds and giant spiders.
 They do little damage, but their poisonous attacks spell death for any neophyte hero lacking healing potions.